sith89/GraphQLAPIAutomation/README.md

 * This example is created using IntelijIdea IDE.
 Once you clone the project navigate to the File-> project structure and set the Project SDK as java 1.8 from your PC
 * Install maven and  set up the path in OS and update the intelijidea maven settings
+* Add Lombok pluign in to the intelijidea by navigating to the File -> Settings -> Plugins and search "Lombok"